 We are early in our development efforts and it will be many years before we commercialize a product candidate, if ever.
-If we are unable to advance our product candidates through clinical trials, obtain regulatory approval, and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to advance our product candidates through clinical trials, obtain regulatory approval, and ultimately commercialize our product candidates, or we experience significant delays in doing so, our business will be materially harmed.

 We are early in the development of our cell therapy product candidates and have focused our research and development efforts to date on various CRISPR genome-editing technologies, including our chRDNA genome-editing technology, as well as identifying our initial CAR-T cell product candidates.
 Our future success depends heavily on the successful development of our product candidates.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will be a result of the successful development and eventual commercialization of our product candidates, which may never occur.
-Our product candidates may have adverse side effects or fail to demonstrate safety and efficacy.
+Our product candidates may have expected or unexpected adverse side effects or fail to demonstrate safety and efficacy.
 Additionally, our product candidates may have other characteristics that may make them impractical or prohibitively expensive for large-scale manufacturing.
+In certain cases, CROs and clinical trial sites may fail to conduct the clinical trials as planned, may fail to comply with applicable requirements, or may deviate from the clinical trial protocols.
 Furthermore, our product candidates may not receive regulatory approval or, if they do, they may not be accepted by the medical community or patients or may not be competitive with other products that become available.
 We currently have no product revenue and we may never be able to successfully develop or commercialize a marketable product.

 We must submit IND applications to the FDA to initiate clinical trials in the United States.
-In September 2020, we announced that the FDA had cleared our IND application for our first product candidate, CB-010, and, in November 2022, we announced that the FDA had cleared our IND application for our second product candidate, CB-011.
+In September 2020, we announced that the FDA had cleared our IND application for our first product candidate, CB-010, in November 2022, we announced that the FDA had cleared our IND application for our second product candidate, CB-011, and, in October 2023, we announced that the FDA had cleared our IND application for our third product candidate, CB-012.
 The filing of future IND applications for our other product candidates is subject to additional preclinical research, research-scale and clinical-scale manufacturing, exploration of possible other genome-editing systems, evaluation of potential targets, and other factors yet to be identified.
 In addition, commencing any new clinical trial is subject to review by the FDA based on the acceptability and sufficiency of our CMC, and preclinical information provided to support our IND applications.
 If the FDA or foreign regulatory authorities require us to complete additional preclinical studies or we are required to satisfy other requests for additional data or information, our clinical trials may be delayed.
 Even after we receive and incorporate guidance from the FDA or foreign regulatory authorities, these regulatory authorities could disagree that we have satisfied all requirements to initiate our clinical trials or they may change their position on the acceptability of our trial design or the clinical endpoints selected.
 They could impose a clinical hold, which may require us to complete additional preclinical studies or clinical trials.
+The FDA and foreign regulatory authorities may refuse to clear our IND applications.
 The success of our product candidates will depend on several factors, including the following: